Gazi Husrev Bey's Madrasa: Reorganization

 The madrasa has been reformed several times. and until the country's disintegration, it was a five-year Muslim high school.

 In 1978, the women's department of the Gazi Husrev-beg Madrasa was established for the first time.
 The old building of Kuršumlija has been partially restored and is preserved as a cultural monument under state protection.

-Gazi Khusrev-beg madrasa today
+Gazi Husrev-beg madrasa today

 Today, the Gazi Husrev-beg Madrasa acts as a high school and college.
 The training lasts for four years.
-Classes are conducted in Bosnian according to the Curriculum adopted by the Islamic Community in Bosnia and Herzegovina (Riyaset), and approved by the Ministry of Education and Science of Sarajevo Canton.
+Classes are conducted in Bosnian according to the Curriculum adopted by the Islamic Community in Bosnia and Herzegovina (Rijaset), and approved by the Ministry of Education and Science of Sarajevo Canton.
 Students who have completed this high school can continue their education at any faculty in Bosnia and Herzegovina and at many faculties abroad.

 The madrasa is a boarding school and all regular students live there.
 This, in addition to regular classes, allows them a variety of extracurricular activities through different sections, clubs and circles.
 The choir section, which has a dozen recorded audio and video features with Islamic religious songs glorifying Allah (ilahija) and songs about famous people from the Islamic milieu (kasida).